Memoirs: Chapter Three

 THE QUEENS' CIRCLE

-I turn now to the main theme: the gay circle I joined at UCLA.
+I turn now to an important theme: the gay circle I joined at UCLA.
 The fluidity of identity characterizing the high school circle (which had of course disbanded) yielded to a fixed personality type, that of the queen.
 For many the new guise proved a lasting one.
 Most of the individuals who had come together in the UCLA circle continued to see one another regularly after graduation, evolving into a social amalgam they called “the Loved Ones” (an ironic reference to the Evelyn Waugh novel).
 I was a peripheral member of the group, but once I moved away in 1956, had no further relations with it.

 At UCLA the daily gatherings of the circle were charged with powerful underlying currents of cynicism and acerbity.
 These corrosive solvents surely reflected internalized homophobia, a condition difficult to escape in those years of conformity.
 Turned inwardly, the negativity served to consolidate the norms of the group.
 And in fact much of the dishing was of each other, and of other gays who did not conform to the circle’s norms.